jcampeny/nyu-project/README.md

 ## How to install? ##

+## Setting Up Wordpress

+1. Download and install Wordpress ([Download link](https://wordpress.org/download/))
+2. Enable pretty permalinks (`Settings -> Permalinks`), select "custom structure" and use the string `/%post_id%/%postname%`.
+3. Install the [**JSON REST API (WP-API) V2**](https://wordpress.org/plugins/rest-api/) plugin.
+Easiest way is to use the `Plugins -> Add New` feature of the Wordpress admin interface.
+Manual install instructions can be found on the [WP-API repo](http://v2.wp-api.org/).
+4. By default, the [AngularJS service that communicates with Wordpress](app/services/data.service.js).
+It implements other functionalities for retrieving data from Wordpress

+## Setting the Client

 If you dont have Nodejs installed, you must do it at this point.
 Please visit: http://nodejs.org/ for instructions